 Tip: There is some technique and skill needed when working with stain and polyurethane.
 My favorite way to apply this look is to apply several coats of stain with an old rag, leaving about an hour apart between coats of stain.
 Then I let it dry over night.
 The next day I take a fine sandpaper lightly over the stain to smooth it out.
 Then dust it off as well as you can before spraying on the matte polyurethane.
 Let dry overnight.
 Lightly sandpaper the dried polyurethane coast till smooth with a finishing sandpaper.
 You may have to repeat this last step twice.

 When the top was done, I painted the bottom part a deep teal with some high end paint and primer.
 I really love the two toned look and this teal color is just stunning.
-This teal green is a much darker hue of the same mint color we used for the cupboards also in the kitchen.
+This teal green is a much darker hue of the same mint color we used for the Kitchen cupboards we painted.
 So the two green colors nicely compliment each other while adding that fun splash of color to the entire kitchen.

 Once everything was dried it was time to add the sparkle.
 We found the perfect knobs at Hobby Lobby.
 They were vintage gold and ivory cream.
 The glass part of the knob has this old cracked porcelain detail to it that brings the whole island together.
 This may be an updated piece but it looks like it was always meant for this 1928 bungalow home of ours.